Social determinants of health: Commonly accepted social determinants

-The United States Centers for Disease Control and Prevention (CDC) defines social determinants of health as "life-enhancing resources.
-In the realm of public health, the concept of social determinants of health (SDOH) has emerged as a crucial framework for comprehending the myriad factors that influence an individual's well-being.
+The United States Centers for Disease Control and Prevention (CDC) defines social determinants of health as "life-enhancing resources".
+In the realm of public health, the concept of social determinants of health has emerged as a crucial framework for comprehending the myriad factors that influence an individual's well-being.
 While medical care and genetics play significant roles, a person's health outcomes are also profoundly shaped by their social, economic, and environmental conditions.
 Understanding these determinants is imperative for devising effective strategies to address health disparities and promote equitable access to healthcare.
-Some of the main social factors that shape one's health include Socioeconomic Status (SES), education, neighborhood and physical environment, social support networks, healthcare access and quality, and economic stability.
+Some of the main social factors that shape one's health include socioeconomic status, education, neighborhood and physical environment, social support networks, healthcare access and quality, and economic stability.

-As per findings from the Center for Migration Studies of New York, there exists a strong correlation among various social determinants of health.
+According to 2021 findings from the Center for Migration Studies of New York, there is a strong correlation among various social determinants of health.
 Individuals residing in regions marked by one specific determinant often experience the impact of other determinants as well.
 These social determinants significantly shape health-promoting behaviors, emphasizing that achieving health equity across populations necessitates a fair distribution of these social determinants among different groups.

-A commonly used model that illustrates the relationship between biological, individual, community, and societal determinants is Whitehead and Dahlgren's model originally presented in 1991 and subsequently adapted by the CDC.
+A commonly used model that illustrates the relationship between biological, individual, community, and societal determinants is Margaret Whitehead and Göran Dahlgren's model originally presented in 1991 and subsequently adapted by the CDC.
 Additionally, within the United States, Healthy People 2030 is an objective-driven framework which can guide public health practitioners and healthcare providers on how to address social determinants of health at the community level.
-A recent scoping review that evaluated the intensity and complexity of social needs interventions found limitations exist in scaling them, as the majority of studies have not identified causal inferences about individual components.
+A 2024 scoping review that evaluated the intensity and complexity of social needs interventions found limitations exist in scaling them, as the majority of studies have not made causal inferences about individual components.